djo1996/Bayesian_Continual_Learning_And_Forgetting/README.md

 ## Figure CIFAR

-With clear boundary, correspond to number of splits = 1 in Figure 5
+### Clear task boundary
+This corresponds to the case where the number of splits is 1, as shown in Figure 5.
+This experiment was conducted to determine the optimal hyperparameters for each algorithm.

+Before running the command, ensure that you create the repository where you want to store the results.
+Replace "YOUR_DIRECTORY" with your desired path.

 MESU
 ```bash